-I learnt this effect from Cyan (@Cyanilux on Twitter), in which we just offset our UV coordinates by the View Direction.
-I’ve also added some more parameter to control precisely the location and potency of the effect.
+I learned this effect from Cyan (@Cyanilux on Twitter), in which we just offset our UV coordinates by the View Direction.
+I’ve also added some more parameters to control precisely the location and potency of the effect.

 Now we want to color this band.
-For a normal foil shader you would choose to reflect different colors of the rainbow depending of the angle, I recommend you to check Alan Zucconi’s post about rainbow representation if you choose to do so (https://www.alanzucconi.com/2017/07/15/improving-the-rainbow/).
-In my case I settled on coloring the band based on a two-color gradient that moves along with the band.
+For a normal foil shader, you would choose to reflect different colors of the rainbow depending on the angle, I recommend you to check Alan Zucconi’s post about rainbow representation if you choose to do so (https://www.alanzucconi.com/2017/07/15/improving-the-rainbow/).
+In my case, I settled on coloring the band based on a two-color gradient that moves along with the band.

 To make it look like glitter we will then multiply it by another graph.

-To make perfectly rounded specks we use a voronoi noise and step throught it to generate a dotted mask.
+To make perfectly rounded specks we use a Voronoi noise and step through it to generate a dotted mask.
 In addition to that, I also used a simplex noise to add some more specks with different form factors.
 We then multiply it by our previous result and…

 Let’s disconnect our result from the master and focus now on the surface pattern.

 Just as before, we start with offsetting the UV coordinates by the View Direction, but this time around I multiply it by a Gradient Noise, this will offset the UVs locally, deforming the UVs and creating interesting patterns.
 By multiplying it by the view direction we make the distortion dependent on it.